okrasolar/building-identification/README.md

 This is a work in progress project to use [Sentinel](https://developers.google.com/earth-engine/datasets/catalog/sentinel-2/) data to identify buildings.

+See the [scripts](scripts) for more information on how to run different parts of the pipeline.

 ## Setup

 [Anaconda](https://www.anaconda.com/download/#macos) running python 3.6 is used as the package manager.
 To get set up